-- QB Derek Carr's brother, David Carr, was a former No. 1 overall pick of the Houston Texans and the two brothers started a training facility together called Carr Elite. - Carr and his wife, Heather, have established DC4KIDS, a campaign intended to fund the most immediate needs of patients at Valley Children's Hospital. - DT Maurice Hurst graduated from Harvard Business School's Crossover Into Business program. - C Rodney Hudson earned his Master's Degree in Business from Nova Southeastern in Fort Lauderdale, Fla. this past June. - Hudson was inducted into the Reese's Senior Bowl Hall of Fame in January, eight years after participating in the 2011 Senior Bowl. - RB Josh Jacobs partnered with Clark County Nevada to provide 42,000 Nevada kindergarten kids with child ID kits this past October. - Tewnty-three Raiders rookies toured Google Headquarters as part of a week-long Player Engagement training program designed to give players life and career skills they can use to set themselves up for success after the NFL.
+- DE Quinton Bell's uncle, Nick Bell, was a second-round draft pick and played running back for the Oakland Raiders from 1991-93. - QB Derek Carr's brother, David Carr, was a former No. 1 overall pick of the Houston Texans and the two brothers started a training facility together called Carr Elite. - Carr and his wife, Heather, have established DC4KIDS, a campaign intended to fund the most immediate needs of patients at Valley Children's Hospital. - DT Maurice Hurst graduated from Harvard Business School's Crossover Into Business program. - C Rodney Hudson earned his Master's Degree in Business from Nova Southeastern in Fort Lauderdale, Fla. this past June. - Hudson was inducted into the Reese's Senior Bowl Hall of Fame in January, eight years after participating in the 2011 Senior Bowl. - DT Corey Liuget last year met with the Marjory Stoneman Douglas football team to honor former assistant coach Aaron Feis, one of the 17 victims of the Parkland shooting.
+Liuget donated \$10,000 to the team and created the Coach Aaron Feis Scholarship Fund to help support members of the team. - Twenty-three Raiders rookies toured Google Headquarters as part of a week-long Player Engagement training program designed to give players life and career skills they can use to set themselves up for success after the NFL.
 Google recruiter and former Raider, Chase Williams, talked to the players about building their brand and opportunities outside of sports.

 - CB Nevin Lawson, joined by teammate S Johnathan Abram, traveled to Jamaica this offseason to participate in the Bois Content Primary Infant School build.
-Led by Lawson, the group was able to provide children with the educational infrastructure they deserve for decades to come. - S Dallin Leavitt completed an internship with Next Play Capital, a venture capital investment platform, working with co-founder and former NFL player Ryan Nece to provide specialized investors access to top venture capital funds and companies. - RB Jalen Richard returned to Southern Mississippi to walk across the stage at graduation and receive his diploma this past May. - WR Tyrell Williams' father, Ray Williams, is from Oakland, Calif. and played cornerback at Oakland Tech and Laney College. - LB Tahir Whitehead represented the Raiders at a series of NFL events in London this July, including NFL Flag Football Academy Final Trials at Tottenham Hotspur Stadium, where he mentored young football players. - Whitehead hosted Salute to Veterans 5K Run/Walk and Grooves Dance Workout at Lake Merrit in Oakland this month to donate proceeds to 'Back on My Feet', helping homeless veterans. - The Raiders have three foreign-born players on the 2019 roster: S Karl Joseph (Haiti), DE Josh Mauro (England), and CB Nevin Lawson (Jamaica).
+Led by Lawson, the group was able to provide children with the educational infrastructure they deserve for decades to come. - S Dallin Leavitt completed an internship with Next Play Capital, a venture capital investment platform, working with co-founder and former NFL player Ryan Nece to provide specialized investors access to top venture capital funds and companies. - RB Jalen Richard returned to Southern Mississippi to walk across the stage at graduation and receive his diploma this past May. - WR Tyrell Williams' father, Ray Williams, is from Oakland, Calif. and played cornerback at Oakland Tech and Laney College. - LB Tahir Whitehead represented the Raiders at a series of NFL events in London this July, including NFL Flag Football Academy Final Trials at Tottenham Hotspur Stadium, where he mentored young football players. - The Raiders have three foreign-born players on the 2019 roster: S Karl Joseph (Haiti), DE Josh Mauro (England), and CB Nevin Lawson (Jamaica).